 Typing Pinyin with correct tone marks is a breeze with QuickTone.

-QuickTone is a Microsoft Word add-in which enables you to type Pinyin tone marks with the minimum of effort.
-In fact the only effort you will ever need to apply is lifting your finger!
+QuickTone is an add-in for Microsoft® Word (Word 2003 and higher) for rapid input of Pinyin romanized Chinese text (not characters).
+Using QuickTone you can type Pinyin tone marks with the minimum of effort—In fact the only effort you will ever need to apply is lifting your finger!

 How does it work?